matthewg42/Mutila/examples/README.md

 ## Hardware

-Some of the examples require extra hardware.
-Here is the test setup which was used when these examples were developed:
+Some of the examples require extra hardware with the following configurations (Mutila is tested with an Arduino Nano and a NodeMCU 0.9 (Amica form factor), as these boards are very often used in the author's projects).

+### Test rid for Arduino Nano

 - Arduino Nano 328P
     - Push to make button GND -> Button -> pin D6 (primary button used when only one button is used)